ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Displacement Values from a Single Interferogram

 In general, calculating displacement values from a single interferogram is not recommended.
-While the displacement rasters provided with ASF's On Demand InSAR products can be helpful to visualize changes, we do not recommend that you rely on a single interferogram when coming to conclusions about surface displacement, even if you apply a correction based on a manually selected reference point.
+While the displacement rasters provided with ASF's On Demand InSAR products can be helpful in visualizing changes, we do not recommend that you rely on a single interferogram when coming to conclusions about surface displacement, even if you apply a correction based on a manually selected reference point.
 It will be more robust to use a time series approach to more accurately determine the pattern of movement.
 When using SAR time-series software such as [MintPy](https://mintpy.readthedocs.io/en/latest/ "https://mintpy.readthedocs.io/en/latest/" ){target=_blank}, you have the option to select a specific reference point, and the values of the input rasters will be adjusted accordingly.

 ## Error Sources
 On Demand InSAR products do not currently correct for some common sources of error in interferometry, such as atmospheric effects.
 Further processing or time series analysis can be performed by the user to identify or reduce the impact of some of these errors when using On Demand InSAR products for analysis.

 ### Atmospheric Delay
 While SAR signals can penetrate clouds, atmospheric conditions can delay the transmission of the signal.
-This results in phase differences that can look like surface deformation signals, but are actually driven by differences in the atmospheric conditions between the pair of acquisitions used to generate the interferogram.
+This results in phase differences that can look like surface deformation signals but are actually driven by differences in the atmospheric conditions between the pair of acquisitions used to generate the interferogram.

 In some cases, atmospheric errors can be corrected by using an atmospheric model to remove the impacts of the turbulent delay from the interferogram.
 Another approach is to use time series analysis to identify outliers.